LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 ## 8) New Output after parameter modifications:

-Finally, the user can see the final result in a new window.
+Finally, the user can see the final result after the VR visualization refreshes.

 <img src=docs/images/output2.png width="600">